jahredhope/html-render-webpack-plugin/README.md

 See [examples](#examples) for more details.

-## Why two configurations?
-It's all just JavaScript

-For some builds you may be able to avoid needing two configurations.
-If that is the case you don't need this tool and can avoid the complexity.
-Here are some reasons I've needed to use two configurations:

-##### Complex loaders

-Some projects use webpack only to generate the client assets.
-For the render they then use tools such as babel directly.
-This can become a complex when the project has webpack loaders that affect the behaviour of the code such as [CSS Modules](https://github.com/css-modules/css-modules).
-This can result in differences between rendered HTML and client code.

-##### Async chunks

-webpack's `target` field helps webpack decide how to handle async chunks.
-For example:

-- A web build may try to create `<script />` tags to load in the new file.
-- A node build may try to `require()` the new file.

-Code compiled for one target may not work for in the other environment, especially when encountering async chunks.

-## Why not just use existing static generation tools?

-There are lots of other [great options for statically rendering your HTML](https://github.com/markdalgleish/static-site-generator-webpack-plugin) but they typically work on a single webpack build.

-However when rendering your HTML you may need access to information about all your assets.
-For example, when using content hash based file names you need to render with the node/render assets, but you need to know the names of the static assets generated.

 # Options

-## routes Array<object|string>
+## Option: routes _Array<object|string>_

-**default:** [""]
+**default:** `[""]`

-To render multiple pages pass a routes array.
-Each route will create a seperate `.html` file.
+Renders a HTML page for each value in the array.
-A route can be a string showing the folder or file to render. `index.html` is automatically appended for paths.
+A route can be a string showing the folder or file to render, or an object containing a route parameter. `index.html` is automatically appended for paths.

 ```js
 const routes = ["", "contact", "about"];
 ```

 A route can be an object, containing a `route` parameter.
-Additional values will be passed to `mapStatsToParams`.

 ```js
 const routes = [